Seriyin/Exchanger-Directory/README.md

 ### Live-Monitoring ###

-For the current day [exchanges](https://github.com/Seriyin/Exchanger-Server#live-monitoring) will POST record highs and lows for trades as they happen during trading hours.
+For the current day [exchanges](https://github.com/Seriyin/Exchanger-Server#live-monitoring) will PUT record highs and lows for trades as they happen during trading hours.

 Directory must:

-- Keep a POST url available during trading hours per company listed for exchanges to use.
+- Keep a PUT url available during trading hours per company listed for exchanges to use.

 -----